Relative quasimaps and mirror formulae: Introduction

-\end{customthm} This is similar in spirit to the results of \cite{Ga-MF}; however, the stronger stability condition considerably simplifies both the proof and the final formula.
+and $P_0^X(q)$ is given by: \end{customthm} This is similar in spirit to the results of \cite{Ga-MF}; however, the stronger stability condition considerably simplifies both the proof and the final formula.
 This result can also be obtained as a consequence of \cite[Corollary~5.5.1]{CF-K-wallcrossing}; see \S \ref{Subsection CFK comparison}.